- Home

 The team includes:

-We help young people recognise offending behaviour and understand the consequences, while also helping them address any difficulties in their life so they do not offend again.
+We help children and young people recognise offending behaviour and understand the consequences, while also helping them address any difficulties in their life so they do not offend again.

 We are based at Katesgrove Community Hub, Elgar Road North, Reading, RG2 0BN and can be contacted on